 Each parent needs their own individual account, and your login is your email address.
 If you don’t remember your log-in details, click on “Retrieve/Set Password”and follow the instructions to reset your password.

-You can add guest accounts in CampInTouch for friends and family so they can also view photos and videos and send emails to
+You can add guest accounts in CampInTouch for friends and family so they can also view photos and videos and send emails to your campers.

 Because sometimes, a letter is worth a thousand video chats